In our project, we explore different schemes for studying the dynamics and energetic states of molecular vibrations at temperatures down to 20 mK.

 Journal

-Vibrational levels of the electronic ground states in dye molecules have not been previously explored at high resolution<br>in solid matrices.
-We present new spectroscopic measurements on single polycyclic aromatic molecules of dibenzoter-<br>rylene embedded in an organic crystal made of para-dichlorobenzene.
-To do this, we use narrow-band continuous-wave<br>lasers and combine spectroscopy methods based on fluorescence excitation and stimulated emission depletion (STED)<br>to select individual vibronic transitions at a resolution of ∼30 MHz dictated by the linewidth of the electronic ex-<br>cited state.
-In this fashion, we identify several exceptionally narrow vibronic levels in the electronic ground state with<br>linewidths down to values around 2 GHz.
-Additionally, we sample the distribution of vibronic wavenumbers, relax-<br>ation rates, and Franck-Condon factors, both in the electronic ground and excited states for a handful of individual<br>molecules.
-We discuss various noteworthy experimental findings and compare them with the outcome of DFT cal-<br>culations.
-The highly detailed vibronic spectra obtained in our work pave the way for studying the nanoscopic local<br>environment of single molecules.
-The approach also provides an improved understanding of the vibrational relaxation<br>mechanisms in the electronic ground state, which may help to create long-lived vibrational states for applications in<br>quantum technology.
+Vibrational levels of the electronic ground states in dye molecules have not been previously explored at a high resolution in solid matrices.
+We present new spectroscopic measurements on single polycyclic aromatic molecules of dibenzoterrylene embedded in an organic crystal made of para-dichlorobenzene.
+To do this, we use narrow-band continuous-wave lasers and combine spectroscopy methods based on fluorescence excitation and stimulated emission depletion to assess individual vibrational linewidths in the electronic ground state at a resolution of ∼30 MHz dictated by the linewidth of the electronic excited state.
+In this fashion, we identify several exceptionally narrow vibronic levels with linewidths down to values around 2 GHz.
+Additionally, we sample the distribution of vibronic wavenumbers, relaxation rates, and Franck–Condon factors, in both the electronic ground and excited states for a handful of individual molecules.
+We discuss various noteworthy experimental findings and compare them with the outcome of density functional theory calculations.
+The highly detailed vibronic spectra obtained in our work pave the way for studying the nanoscopic local environment of single molecules.
+The approach also provides an improved understanding of the vibrational relaxation mechanisms in the electronic ground state, which may help create long-lived vibrational states for applications in quantum technology.

 Spectral splitting of a stimulated Raman transition in a single molecule